winitzki/scall/tutorial/programming_dhall.md

 The second type equivalence is that a function from a record type is equivalent to a curried function.
 For instance, the type
 `{ head : Integer, tail : r } → r`
-is equivalent to `Integer → r → r`.
+is equivalent to the type  `Integer → r → r`.

 Using these type equivalences, we may rewrite the type `ListInt` in the **curried form** as:

 ```dhall
 let ListIntC = ∀(r : Type) → r → (Integer → r → r) → r
 ```
-This type is isomorphic to the previous definition of `ListInt`, but now the code does not involve union types or record types any more.
+This type is isomorphic to the previous definition of `ListInt`, but now the code no longer involves union types or record types.
 Working with curried functions often gives shorter code than working with union types and record types.

 As an example, let us rewrite the type `TreeText` defined above in the curried form.